-When it comes to home improvement projects, nothing makes you feel more vulnerable than a roofing repair.
+When it comes to home improvement projects, a roof replacement tends to feel the most overwhelming.
 Even if there are no major issues and it’s just time for a roof replacement, your roof is your first line of defense against the elements—and it’s also one of the more costly updates you’ll make to your home.
 On top of that, there’s also the roofing industry itself.
 It’s mostly occupied by reliable contractors, but it’s also known for some shady characters who will say and do anything just to make a quick buck.

 Plenty of contractors will offer you a flat rate on a slip of paper by way of providing an estimate.
 This isn’t what you want in a contractor, though.
 Ideally, a roofing quote should contain an estimate of both the cost of materials and labor.